-Administered by Blue Cross Blue Shield Healthcare Plan of Georgia, an Independent Licensee of the Blue Cross and Blue Shield Association
+Administered by Anthem Blue Cross and Blue Shield is the trade name of Blue Cross Blue Shield Healthcare Plan of Georgia, Inc. Independent licensee of the Blue Cross and Blue Shield Association.
+ANTHEM is a registered trademark of Anthem Insurance Companies, Inc.